alamaison/washer/README.md

-winapi: a lightweight C++ wrapper for the Windows API
+Washer: a lightweight C++ wrapper for the Windows API
 ========================================================

 > **IMPORTANT**: You do **not** have to build this library before